 Benefits of Optimizing Tail Spend Management

-According to Deloitte, by 2025, more than 20% of B2B transactions will be procured through marketplace and/or consolidator solutions – and this could expand well outside the tail spend category.
+Tail spend optimization plays a critical role in helping organizations reduce tail spend while improving efficiency, compliance, and spend visibility.
+Research shows more than 20% of B2B transactions will be procured through marketplace and/or consolidator solutions – and this could expand well outside the tail spend category.
 As such, it’s extremely important to address tail spend through automated solutions, to capture cost savings and improve efficiency.

 Using a powerful procurement or spend management solution to effectively manage tail spend has major benefits for example:

 1. Reduce Manual Purchase Orders (POs): Managing purchase orders (POs) manually is time-consuming and prone to errors, particularly when dealing with high-volume, low-value transactions typical of tail spend.
 By automating PO creation, organizations can streamline the procurement process, reducing the administrative burden on teams.
+Tail spend optimization through automation reduces processing costs and accelerates cycle times.

 For example, a company using an automated PO system for office supplies no longer needs to manually generate and approve each purchase.
 Instead, POs are created automatically when stock reaches a certain threshold, saving time and minimizing errors.